Top Biomedical Science Degree Programs Online

 Job Outlook for Biomedical Scientists

 As with most STEM education related careers (science, technology, engineering and math), the field of biomedical science is expected to have strong growth in the coming years, according to federal estimates.
-The U.S. Bureau of Labor Statistics estimates that the medical science field will grow 36% by 2020, much faster than the 14% estimated for all occupations.
+The U.S. Bureau of Labor Statistics estimates that the medical science field will grow 13% by 2022, as fast as the average rate estimated for all occupations.